• Skip to main content

 How to make Honey Baked Chicken Thighs :

-2. Pat the chicken thighs dry with a paper towel.
-Add olive oil to a large oven-safe skillet or cast-iron skillet on the stove over medium heat.
+2. Pat the thighs dry with paper towels.
+Add olive oil to a large oven-safe skillet or cast-iron skillet on the stove over medium-high heat.
 When the oil is hot, add the thighs, with the skin side down.
 Pan-sear for about six minutes or until the skin is golden brown.

-3. Turn the thighs over and sear for an additional three minutes.
+3. Turn the thighs over and sear for three more minutes.
 Remove the chicken from the skillet and set it aside.
 Pour all but two tablespoons of the drippings out and place the skillet back on the stove.

 Chicken thighs being pan-seared in a skillet.